RobolinkInc/doc-v3/docs/CoDroneEDU/Python/page4.md

 :::

 #### Description
 Getter function that gets the z acceleration of the drone (z is up and down).
-When the CoDrone EDU is at rest on a flat surface, the gyroscope sensor should be reading a value of 9.8 * 10 meters per second squared (m/s<sup>2</sup>) due to gravity.
+When the CoDrone EDU is at rest (e.g. sitting on a flat surface or hovering), the gyroscope sensor should be reading a value of 9.8 * 10 meters per second squared (m/s<sup>2</sup>) due to gravity.
 <img src="/img/CDE/python_docu/xyz.jpg" height="249px"/>

 #### Syntax